ekedonald/Ansible-Automation-Project/README.md

 _Note that your Load Balancer server user is `ubuntu` while the Database, Web and NFS Server's user is `ec2-user` since they are **RHEL-based servers**._

-### Step 7: Set up an ssh-agent on the Jenkins-Ansible Instance so it will be able to connect to the other servers
+### Step 7: Set up an SSH-Agent on the Jenkins-Ansible Instance so it will be able to connect to the other servers

-* Run the following command to start up the `ssh-agent`
+* Run the following command to start up the `SSH-Agent`

 ```sh
 eval `ssh-agent -s`